I Hide Money From My Husband (And That Isn’t Going to Change)

 It was then that I knew that I needed to do something drastic to change our situation.
 After years and year (and years and years….) of trying everything to get my husband to conform to any possible way to save money, I had hit a point of desperation.

-How do you get through to someone who just doesn’t see their issue?
+How do you get through to a spouse who just doesn’t see the problem in their spending issue?

 My husband is a great man.
 A man of many talents and gifts.
 But he’s got a problem.